Mastering Plasma Cutter Shield Drag: Tips and Techniques

 Drag Tip Functionality

-However, drag tip limitations include the necessity for a steady hand; moving too quickly can result in poor cut quality and angular lag lines.
+However, drag tip limitations include the necessity for a steady hand.
+Moving too quickly can result in poor cut quality and angular lag lines.

 Benefits of Drag Tips

-Here are the key benefits you’ll experience:
+Here are the key benefits you will experience:

 • Increased control and accuracy for detailed cuts